When parents separate it is common for no agreement (even an informal one) to be in place about family law matters; including child support.

 Option 2 – Making a child support agreement

-Another option is a Child Support Agreement (Agreement), which is a contract that is entered into between parents and that sets out the financial support that each parent will pay for their children.
+Another option is a Child Support Agreement (Agreement).
+This Agreement is a contract that is entered into between parents which sets out the financial support that each parent will pay for their children.

 This option essentially allows parents to make their own private arrangements and agree on what they consider to be a fair level of financial support for their children.